tsengia/spider-crab/README.md

 # Spider Crab
-Command link web crawler for checking links.
+Web crawler for checking links.

 The purpose of spider crab is to provide a small, portable, and fast static website checker that can be used in CI pipelines to monitor for broken links.